arsari/Weather-Forecast-Mailer/README.md

 # Weather-Forecast-Mailer
-Email weather forecast to a list of contacts.
+Email weather forecast and message to a list of contacts.
 Script coding use your Gmail account as the main SMTP.

 To execute the script run `python app.py`